Phan199112/hapidock/README.md

 ### Dealer Admin user
 A Dealer Admin user has access to read and edit all documents as well as change a document status to `published`.

+# Redis
+We connect to the following Redis databases, depending on the context.
+1. Staging
+2. Production
+3. pilotAPI2 (local)
+4. pilotCMS2 (local)
+The staging and production environments in ECS use their respective databases in ElastiCache.
+Public access to ElastiCache is restricted however so we must use local instances for development.

 # Docker
 We are using Docker for both testing and production. `docker-compose up` will start the test server on port 3000.